pocomane/brewed-in-the-apocalypse/bita.md

 noticed, so when asked to make the character evolve, propose the following move to the scenarist:

-__Steal from a personal area__: when you are trying to steal something from a personal area of somebody, and you have to roll:
+__Steal from a personal area__: when you, a protagonist, are trying to steal something from a personal area of somebody, and you have to roll:
 - On success, you take what you want and the scenarist will tell how you discovery something important about the person you are robbering.